sebastien/extra/docs/performance.md

 -   Request body is lazily loaded and parsed and uses a spool if large.
 -   Use of streaming so that data is written directly to output

+## Keep-Alive

+HTTP/1.0 (used by tools like `ab`) closes connection at the end of each request, while

 ## Tips

 -   Use `bytes` on critical requests to skip the encoding